-A New Hampshire White Mountains Bed and Breakfast
+White Mountains USA - Bed and Breakfast in the White Mountains

 From which bed and breakfast do you explore the White Mountains USA?
 Do you know that?
 After an eventful hiking day in the mountains, you long for a pleasant accommodation, where you can sit together comfortably.
 Review the events of the day with a hot cup of tea or a good glass of wine.
 Forging plans for upcoming hikes or just finishing a nice day.
 Maybe you read a few more lines in a good book or talk to your partner about the impressions you gained during the day.
 The accommodation has to be right for an impressive experience.
 The Adair Inn in Bethlehem, New Hampshire, on the northern edge of the White Mountains is made for it.